-The successful implementation of i-Connect, which electronically integrates the Council's payroll system with the pension administration software, resulted in increased efficiencies in the creation and updating of member pension records and improved data quality.
-Member records were updated after each payroll run meaning that the year end process was much less onerous than in previous years.
+16 employers are now using i-connect, which electronically integrates payroll systems with the pension administration software.
+This has resulted in further efficiencies in the creation and updating of member records and improved data quality.
+Member records are updated after each payroll run meaning that the year end process is much less onerous than in previous years.